piyukore06/angular2-webpack-seed/README.md

 # Running the tests

 Run automated tests using the following command which include service test and component test

     npm test

-note: for tests karma-firefox-launcher is used by default.
+NOTE: For tests karma-firefox-launcher is used by default.
 If you use chrome you can add your preference to karma.conf.js